 You may have come across other acronyms for human resources technology, such as HRIS or HCM.
 What’s the difference?
 These days, it’s pretty subtle.
 Let’s dig deeper to address what these acronyms stand for and what different systems can do.

 HRIS software is often considered the most “basic.”
 It tracks numerical data and employee information and offers analytics to identify workplace needs.

 This refers to the overall approach that a company takes to managing its most important asset: its people.
 HCM uses human resource data to make better strategic organisational decisions.
 HCM software may include recruiting, compensation and benefits, talent management, and attendance tracking.

 This software is considered to be the most robust.
 It deals with the same information as HCM or HRIS software, with the addition of non-quantitative information surrounding employees and applicants.
 HRMS software may include features such as onboarding, employee satisfaction, and more.

-Now that you’ve got the lingo down, we can address the five big clues that you and your business are ready for an HRMS revolution.
+Now that you’ve got the lingo down, we can address the four big clues that you and your business are ready for an HRMS revolution.

 1. You’re bogged down with administrative tasks.

 There’s a big difference between being productive and being busy.
 If your HR team is stuck inputting data into spreadsheets, chasing down employees for a signature, or fielding every single vacation request, it’s time for a change.
 Automating admin will free up the HR staff to optimise productivity and employee satisfaction.